Pet Insurance Loss Ratios: Addressing the Behavioral Data Gap

 Each stage is driven by composite modules built from underlying longitudinal behavioral inputs, packaged for direct model ingestion.
 The full architecture is detailed in the technical data memo - Longitudinal Behavioral Data for Pet Lines – available upon request.

-The bottom-up range exceeds the top-down estimate at every confidence tier.
+Read alongside the $20B top-down estimate of the addressable portion of the loss ratio gap once the systemic vet cost inflation effect is stripped away, the derived bottom-up loss ratio uplift potential exceeds it at every confidence tier.
 The analog evidence indicates that longitudinal behavioral signals carry more loss ratio recovery potential than the addressable portion of the gap requires, which is to say the methodology has headroom against the problem it is designed to address.
-The interactive Loss Ratio Recovery Simulation (simulation.stridesystems.io) allows reinsurers and carriers to model this analog methodology against their own participating pet lines book.
+The interactive Loss Ratio Recovery Simulation allows reinsurers and carriers to model this analog methodology against their own participating pet lines book.
 The tool takes a participating dog GWP figure and surfaces projected loss ratio recovery across the relevant workflow stages, using the analog-derived ranges discussed above.
 It is designed to make the math tangible at the level of an individual treaty or portfolio.

 5. What Operationalization Looks Like